Bicolt/WebApplicationArchitectures/README.md

 WebApplicationArchitectures
 ===========================
-Repository for the examples of the Web Application Architectures class
+Repository for the examples made in the Web Applications Architectures class